moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

-You might notice that we don’t have a plain `else` clause here.
-That’s
+You might also notice that we don’t have a plain `else` clause here.
-fine—if none of the conditions are true then we will fall out after
+That’s fine—if none of the conditions are true then we will fall out
-the last clause and then rather than returning a value explicitly from
+after the last clause and then rather than returning a value
-`sleep_in` it will implicitly return `undefined`.
-Whic should raise
+explicitly from `sleep_in` it will implicitly return `undefined`.
-the question, do these four branches cover all the possible cases so
+Which should raise the question, do these four branches cover all the
-this function is in fact defined for all possible inputs?
-If they do,
+possible cases so this function is in fact defined for all possible
+inputs?
+If they do (and we constructed this function in the first
-then logically we could take the condition off the last `else if` like
+place so they would), then logically we could take the condition off
-this:
+the last `else if` like this:

 ```javascript
 function sleep_in(weekday, vacation) {